IBM/ocp-ipi-powervc/README.md

 - `BASTION_IMAGE_NAME` the OpenStack image name for the HAProxy VM.

 - `BASTION_USERNAME` the default username for the HAProxy VM.

+- `BASTION_RSA` the ssh private key for the bastion node.

 - `CLOUD` the name of the cloud to use in the `~/.config/openstack/clouds.yaml` file.